peter88213/mdnovhelp-en/source/file_menu.rst

 Create from Markdown...
-   -  This will close the current project and open a file dialog asking for a Markdown document to create the new projec from.
+   -  This will close the current project and open a file dialog asking for a Markdown document to create the new project from.
    -  The newly created project is saved automatically in the same directory as the Markdown document, using its file name and the extension *.mdnov*.